ardnep/personal-website/README.md

-# Built with Astro, Svelte and TailwindCSS
+# Built with Astro, Svelte, and TailwindCSS